work in nursery facilities or at customer location planting, cultivating, harvesting, and transplanting trees, shrubs, or plants.

-People who are suitable for to be A Nursery Worker like work activities that include practical, hands-on problems and solutions.
+People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-At a typical day’s work, they Plant, spray, weed, fertilize, and water plants, shrubs, and trees, using hand tools and gardening tools.
+- Plant, spray, weed, fertilize, and water plants, shrubs, and trees, using hand tools and gardening tools.

-Nursery Workers also Harvest plants, and transplant or pot and label them..
+- Harvest plants, and transplant or pot and label them.

 - Regulate greenhouse conditions, and indoor and outdoor irrigation systems.